Constantin-E-T/StaffMate/README.md

 * Finally, navigate inside the OUTPUT folder and open TEAM.html file to view the generated team profile.

+* To run tests, execute the following command:

+        npm test

 ## Usage

 This code can be used by anyone who wants to create a simple Team Profile Generator.